BLayman/Artificial-Life-Simulator/README.md

 agents that survive to produce the most offspring will pass on the weights of their neural networks to a larger portion of the next generation.
 Currently, asexual reproduction with mutation is the only form of reproduction, but there are plans to implement sexual reproduction with crossover.

+## Additional Information

+The Additional_Resources folder contains a powerpoint describing Artificial Life Simulator, and an in depth project proposal.
+Note that the project was originally called "Artificial Life Agents".
+The Documentation folder contains various forms of documentaion for the code.
+Keep in mind that the documentation isn't complete, but may have useful information for developers.

 ## License
 License information for this software can be found in LICENSE.txt.